Japan moves to expand controversial foreign worker scheme

 Shoichi Ibusuki, a lawyer who has represented foreign workers based in Tokyo, said the proposed safeguards would not go far enough and urged the government to abolish, rather than expand, the program.

 “The workers can’t freely choose their workplace after coming to Japan.
-They are refused the right to sign and cancel contracts, so they have no freedom as labourers,” said Ibusuki.
+They are refused the right to sign and cancel contracts, so they have no freedom as laborers,” said Ibusuki.

 “If you don’t fix this structural problem, it doesn’t matter how much you tighten regulations, it won’t go away,” he said.